3 Easy Ways Community Circle Time Can Improve Wellbeing & Behavior

 Respect

-Respect can be an especially good topic if you’re teaching remotely and have problems with students paying attention or interrupting.
+Respect can be an especially important topic if you have problems with students paying attention or interrupting.

 • Ask students about their definition of respect.